top of page

 Maree Mahkewa is a recent graduate of Northern Arizona University (NAU) receiving her B.A. in Environmental Sustainability Studies and minoring in Psychology and Sustainable and Resilient Communities.
 Her Hopi name is Paaqupmana which means Bamboo/Reed Girl.
 She is a member of the Hopi Nation and comes from the Corn Clan in the Village of Tewa.
 Maree is part of the inaugural cohort of the Center for Native American Youth’s Ambassadors for Land Conservation.
 Maree is focused on developing a community-based Fellowship Program focused on supporting Land Stewardship.
 Maree is also involved in many community-based projects such as the First Mesa Inaugural Earth Day Clean-Up and the First Mesa Erosion Control Project, initiatives to beautify and steward Hopi Ancestral Lands.

-Lilian Hill - Strategic Advisor
+Lilian Hill - Strategic Advisor/Board Member

 Lilian is the former Executive Director of HTPI, where she focused on growing HTPI's impact locally, regionally, and internationally as a leader in sustainable community development.
 Lilian, along with her husband Jacobo Marcus founded HTPI in 2004 as a way to develop community leadership and provide opportunities for the Hopi community to develop sustainable solutions to the problems that are in existence on the reservation.
 In 2001, Lilian founded the Black Mesa Water Coalition, an organization working to address energy and water exploitation on the Navajo and Hopi Reservations.
 Lilian has traveled to Italy, Africa, India, Tajikistan, and Mexico learning, sharing her work, and promoting community sustainability models developed by HTPI.
 She has studied at the North American School of Natural Building and has a B.S.
 Degree from Northern Arizona University in Applied Indigenous Studies and Traditional Ecological Knowledge.
 In 2015 Lilian was awarded the Agricultural Humanitarian of Year Award by the Justin Willie Foundation, and was recently accepted as a Skoll Foundation Fellow attending the 2019 Skoll World Forum on Social Entrepreneurship in Oxford, England.
 In 2019 she was chosen as a Castenea Fellow which supports established rural, urban, and tribal leaders across the United States committed to building a healthier, more sustainable, and equitable food system for children, families, and all of our communities.
-Lilian is the current Executive Director of the Native American Food Sovereignty Alliance.

 48427936_2444642285563137_3024756780069552128_n-1.jpg